A Tunnel in the Sky

 The image to the right is the second omnibus, Penric's Travels.
 It is apparent there was a higher print run for its hardcover release, since both Amazon and Bookshop list them as new.
 Amazon does have a listing for the mass market paperback, but only as used through various third-party sellers.
 The individual stories are all available as ebooks for all devices, and all for the same price.
 I'll link to the Kindle versions separately below, but Bookshop does not deal with ebooks, their goal being to support independent bookstores.
 As with all our links, a purchase through them may earn us a commission.

 As I mentioned in Part 1 of my exploration of Penric's story, Bujold occasionally wrote outside the continuity of the character's journey, which she also did with the Vorkosigan Saga.
 If the omnibuses had the same order as the original publication dates, Penric's Mission would have been the last in the first volume, with Penric's Fox the second in this one.
 I have to assume she was the one who picked the order for the collections.
 Penric talks about some of his previous experiences here, some of which had not yet been written, so she went back to fill in a few gaps.
-There is also a character mentioned here who I am sure was not in the earlier stories, but they will be featured in the second one in this volume.
+There is also a character I remember being mentioned in an earlier story, but I don't recall specifics.
+They will be featured in the second one in this volume..

 * * *